Artwork, Poetry, Blog, Short stories and more!!! Flash fiction and artwork for the minds eye.

 “NEON ELECTRIC.”

+It sang in a staticy hum.
 The ticket booth to the black light museum was empty and the front entrance beckoned him with its unbidden secret.
 Posey went inside.

 His eyes took a moment to adjust to the black lighting.
 The first thing he saw was the jade willow, six foot tall it took up an entire corner of the front room.
 The jade sparkled in the shadow light like a great ghost.
 He could hear the wind blowing through its jeweled branches.
 Near the base of the willow lay the body of the ticket taker, crumpled in the final throes of death.